sassoftware/sas-studio-custom-steps/Great Expectations - Generate Expectation Suite/README.md

 ## Change Log

 * Version 1.11 (14FEB2025)
-    * Added warning explaining that this usese experimental functionality in Great Expectations and only works with very specific versions of Great Expectations
+    * Added warning: Is using experimental functionality and only works with older versions of Great Expectations
 * Version 1.1 (19OCT2023)
     * Removed unsupported sd2df parameters
 * Version 1.0 (12OCT2023)